Logiqx/gps-details/docs/articles/6-estimates/README.md

 A simple way to think of the positional error estimate is as the UERE multiplied by the [dilution of precision](https://en.wikipedia.org/wiki/Dilution_of_precision_(navigation)) (DOP).
-In practice the positional accuracy estimates will usually be determined using the covariance matrix of the LSQ or Kalman [filter](https://insidegnss.com/wp-content/uploads/2018/01/marapr13-Solutions.pdf).
+In practice the positional accuracy estimates will usually be determined using the covariance matrix of the LSQ or Kalman filter.
+The differences between the two approaches are nicely explained in an [article](https://insidegnss.com/wp-content/uploads/2018/01/marapr13-Solutions.pdf) written for InsideGNSS in 2013.

-Note: The image above is helpful when discussing horizontal and vertical positional accuracy.
+The image above is helpful when discussing horizontal and vertical positional accuracy.
 Speed accuracy can also be derived using a similar principle, but is related to the UERRE (user equivalent range rate error) and the method used to determine velocity.
-This will typically be dependent on the stability of the doppler observable that is used when determining the velocity of the receiver.
+This will typically be dependent on the stability of the doppler observable that is used when estimating the velocity of the receiver.